 For CEQA purposes, roadway facilities are viewed in the context of how they reduce the amount of vehicle miles traveled and promote the use of other non-motorized modes of travel such as transit, bicycle, and pedestrian.
-Per the City of Corona's General Plan Circulation Element, 2nd Street is classified as a collector street, which is required to have an overall roadway width of 44 feet with a five-foot wide sidewalk and seven feet of parkway landscaping on both sides of the roadway for an overall right-of-way width of 68 feet.
-However, the segment of 2nd Street in front of the project site extending to Buena Vista Avenue is currently improved as a modified collector street having a modified roadway width and sidewalk.
+Per the City of Corona's General Plan Circulation Element, the segments of 2nd Street and Buena Vista Avenue adjacent to the project site are designated as collector streets.
+A collector street is required to have an overall roadway width of 44 feet with a five-foot wide sidewalk and seven feet of parkway landscaping for an overall right-of-way width of 68 feet.
+However, both segments of the streets adjacent to the project site are currently improved as modified collector streets having modified roadway widths and sidewalks.
 Specifically, the south half of 2nd Street from the street centerline to the project site is currently improved with 20 feet of roadway width and 5.6 feet of sidewalk.
 The applicant is required to dedicate four (4) feet of the property's frontage to the right-of-way for 2nd Street and install the missing landscaping within a 6.4-foot-wide parkway.
-Construction of the missing and required public improvements would serve to facilitate vehicular, pedestrian, bicycle and bus travel.
-Therefore, impacts would be less than significant.
+The west half of Buena Vista Avenue from the street centerline to the project site is currently improved with 22 feet of roadway width and eight feet of sidewalk.
+The applicant is required to dedicate four (4) feet of the property's frontage to the right-of-way for Buena Vista Avenue and install the missing landscaping within a four-foot-wide parkway.
+The required improvements within the public right-of-way would serve to facilitate vehicular, pedestrian, bicycle and bus travel.